 Osteoporosis is a bone disorder that reduces bone density making it more susceptible to fracture.
 Sometimes the bones become so brittle that mild forces like bending or coughing can cause fractures.

 Patients with osteoporosis have back pain due to a fracture or collapsed vertebra, loss of height over time, stooped posture, and frequent bone fractures.

 A 25-hydroxy vitamin D blood test measures the levels of vitamin D in your body.
 The normal range is 20 to 50 ng/mL.
 Anything less than 12 ng/mL indicates vitamin D deficiency.

-There are three ways that you can increase your vitamin D levels:
+There are three ways that can increase vitamin D levels:

-So, make sure that you get enough vitamin D from your diet, if not, then you can use supplements after consulting your doctor.
-If you fall under the high-risk category, it is better to check your vitamin D levels regularly, as its deficiency causes many chronic bone disorders.
-To lead a healthy life, do some physical activity daily and eat healthily!
+Vitamin D is an important vitamin for the body and specifically for the bones.
+An individual should make sure that they get enough vitamin D from their diet.
+If not, then intake supplements after consulting a health care provider.
+If a person falls under the high-risk category, checking vitamin D levels regularly is better, as its deficiency causes many chronic bone disorders.
+It is always recommended that to lead a healthy life, do some physical activity daily and eat healthily.

 There are no fruits that have a high vitamin D content in them, and fortified orange juice is the only fruit product that is readily available and sold with vitamin D currently.
 Instead, you can try egg, cheese, and other dairy products.

 Research has proven that vitamin D deficiency could cause weight gain issues, which results in excess belly fat.
 Many studies investigated the effects of vitamin D on a person's weight loss and gain.
 Those studies suggested that vitamin D could decrease fat cells' storage, and that can result in an effective reduction of fat accumulation in the body.